micahkepe/micahkepe.github.io/blog/content/workflow-automation/index.md

 +++
-title = "Expediating My Workflow with Bash, Unix Tools, and Hammerspoon" date = 2024-12-05 draft = true weight = 2
+title = "Using Bash, Unix Tools, and Hammerspoon to Speed Up Your Workflow" date = 2024-12-05 draft = true

 [taxonomies]
 categories = ["productivity"]